Using the Museum

 There may be more than one image for a particular object in which case you can click on the small icons that will be shown to the left of the main picture or scroll through the images using the arrows underneath the main image.

 Double clicking an image, or clicking the small spy glass shown in the top left corner when hovering over it, will bring up the image in full screen.
 A slider bar at the top of the enlarged image will enable you to zoom into the image.
 Hit the ‘Esc’ key on your keyboard to return to normal size.
+If viewing with Microsoft Explorer or Edge the spy glass may not show.

 For documents you can use the viewer displayed to move through the pages.
 Click on a page to enlarge it and hold the mouse key down to drag it.
 To display a document full screen hover over the document and click the small spy glass shown in the top left corner of the viewer.
 To return to normal size click ‘Exit Fullscreen’ at the bottom right of the page.
+If viewing with Microsoft Explorer or Edge the spy glass may not show.

 All the text and documents within the museum are searchable.
 The main search box is in the top right corner of every page.